-- 371 NISTIR 8286C discusses how risk governance elements such as enterprise risk strategy, appetite, - 372 tolerance, and capacity direct risk performance.
-By monitoring the results of CSRM activities at - each hierarchical level, senior leaders can adjust various governance components (e.g., policy, - procedures, skills, governance structures) to achieve risk objectives.
+This publication discusses how risk governance elements such as enterprise risk strategy, appetite, tolerance, and capacity direct risk performance.
+By monitoring the results of CSRM activities at each hierarchical level, senior leaders can adjust various governance components (e.g., policy, procedures, skills, governance structures) to achieve risk objectives.

-1.2 Document Structure
+1.2.
+Document Structure

-- 376 This publication provides recommendations for integrating CSRM information as documented in - 377 the CSRR and other communications artifacts, evaluating necessary adjustments based on the - enterprise's risk strategy, and highlighting key risks that should be included in the enterprise risk - documentation.
-Each of the sections below provides information and recommendations for - integrating CSRM data and helping to evaluate enterprise-level risks based on their potential to - impact the enterprise's mission and objectives. - 382 The document is organized into the following major sections: - Section 2 describes the aggregation of CSRM information from various sources. - Section 3 describes methods for integrating cyber risk details into an enterprise-level cybersecurity risk register, providing awareness and reporting capabilities to inform stakeholders about key risks, and supporting updates to the ERR and ERP. - Section 4 reviews the enterprise governance system and components for maintaining a comprehensive cybersecurity management program.
-It describes example methodologies that will help inform strategic adjustments and ongoing assessments. - Section 5 describes processes for monitoring cybersecurity risk conditions, evaluating potential options for how to respond to changes, and adjusting the risk strategy or risk management activities. - Section 6 provides a conclusion to the entire NISTIR 8286 series in support of CSRM/ERM integration. - The References section provides a comprehensive list of all in-text citations used in NISTIR 8286C, as well as links to external sites or publications that offer additional information. - Appendix A contains a list of the acronyms and abbreviations used in this publication.
+This publication provides recommendations for integrating CSRM information as documented in the CSRR and other communications artifacts, evaluating necessary adjustments based on the enterprise's risk strategy, and highlighting key risks that should be included in the enterprise risk documentation.
+Each of the sections below provides information and recommendations for integrating CSRM data and helping to evaluate enterprise-level risks based on their potential to impact enterprise mission and objectives.

+The document is organized into the following major sections:

+- Section 2 describes the aggregation of CSRM information from various sources. - Section 3 describes methods for integrating cyber risk details into an enterprise-level cybersecurity risk register, providing awareness and reporting capabilities to inform stakeholders about key risks, and supporting updates to the ERR and ERP. - Section 4 reviews the enterprise governance system and components for maintaining a comprehensive cybersecurity management program.
+It describes example methodologies that will help inform strategic adjustments and ongoing assessments. - Section 5 describes processes for monitoring cybersecurity risk conditions, evaluating potential options for how to respond to changes, and adjusting the risk strategy or risk management activities. - The References section provides links to the external sites or publications referenced in this publication. - Appendix A contains the acronyms and abbreviations used in this publication.

-2 Aggregation and Normalization of Cybersecurity Risk Registers
+2. Aggregation and Normalization of Cybersecurity Risk Registers

-- 400 The NISTIR 8286 series has presented the value of a consistent cybersecurity risk register - 401 (CSRR).
-The precise contents and format will vary by enterprise but generally follow the - structure that has been illustrated throughout the series.
+The NISTIR 8286 series has presented the value in using a consistent cybersecurity risk register (CSRR).
+The precise contents and format will vary by enterprise but generally follow the structure that has been illustrated throughout this series.

-2.1 Aggregation of Cybersecurity Risk Information
+2.1.
+Aggregation of Cybersecurity Risk Information

-- The activities described in NISTIRs 8286A and 8286B provide guidance to help complete the - 405 CSRR for a given system by using that form to record information about known risk scenarios, - analysis of their impact, and actual or planned activities to respond to those risks.
-Section 2.5 of - 407 NISTIR 8286B contains information about steps for conditioning information in the CSRRs to - 408 ease subsequent integration, and that integration represents the next activity in CSRM/ERM - 409 coordination.
+The activities described in NISTIRs 8286A and 8286B provide guidance to help complete the CSRR for a given system, using that form to record information about known risk scenarios, analysis of their impact, and actual or planned activities to respond to those risks.
+Section 2.5 of NISTIR 8286B contains information about steps for conditioning information in the CSRRs to ease subsequent integration; that integration represents the next activity in CSRM/ERM coordination.
+Some of these system-level risks, as recorded in CSRRs, represent operational risks that must be considered within operational risk management (ORM) processes (described in Section 3.1).

-- 410 Aggregation activities are performed using the hierarchical levels described in NISTIR 8286A - Figure 3.3 System-level CSRRs are combined with others from the same lower level organization - 412 (e.g., business department, branch office, division).
-In a similar way, the now-combined CSRRs - at the organization level (e.g., business unit, government bureau) and enterprise level are - aggregated and normalized.
-The method for managing the risk ID is left to the practitioner, but - note that a source identifier might be needed (e.g., "System A" CSRR risk ID #1 might be tagged - as aggregated risk ID A-1) to support the ability to trace a risk back to the original register.
+Aggregation activities are performed using the hierarchical levels described in NISTIR 8286A Figure 3.3 System-level CSRRs are combined with others from the same lower-level organization (e.g., business department, branch office, division).
+In a similar way, the nowcombined CSRRs at the organization level (e.g., business unit, government bureau) and enterprise level are aggregated and normalized.
+The method for managing the risk identifier (ID) is left to the practitioner, but a source ID (e.g., "System A" CSRR risk ID #1 might be tagged as aggregated risk ID A-1) is required to support the ability to trace a risk back to the original register.

-417 2.2 Normalization of CSRR Information
+2.2.
+Normalization of CSRR Information